 Intellect is the ability and the capacity to use thought.

 Einstein is saying that our ability and capacity to think has recreated a new world in every instant.

-And that the human mind is creating new technological advances, new scientific inventions, new world discoveries at faster rates than ever before and is only getting faster.
+The human mind is creating new technological advances, new scientific inventions, new world discoveries at faster rates than ever before, and they are only getting faster.

-And because it is limited to time, it cannot comprehend the God which is eternal or also known as timelessness.
+And because the mind is limited to time, it cannot comprehend God, which is eternal and also known as timelessness.

 “My religion consists of a humble admiration of the illimitable superior spirit who reveals himself in the slight details we are able to perceive with our frail and feeble mind.” ― Albert Einstein

 This is yet another pointer talking about the limitations of the mind relative to consciousness.

 Regardless of religious faith, let the foundation of your LIMITLESS spirit lead you on the pathless path of the journey towards the inner absolute truth, which is the spirit in and of itself.